isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

       }
     }

-Starting with Kea version 2.5.8 this is extended to silently ignore fqdn (81) options with some invalid domain names.
+Starting with Kea version 2.5.8, this parsing is extended to silently ignore FQDN (81) options with some invalid domain names.

 Ignore DHCP Server Identifier
 -----------------------------